UNDER CONSTRUCTION: rewrite CA part

 Cyanoacrylate adhesives do not melt under heat.
 Instead, when exposed to high temperatures, they decompose:

-These byproducts can affect the eyes, skin, and respiratory system, so any thermal removal should be done with proper ventilation or protection.
+These byproducts affect the eyes, skin, and respiratory system, so any thermal removal should be done with proper ventilation or protection.

 Despite its strength, super glue can be removed under the right conditions: